Shubhamm-02/Type-Ahead/README.md

 the database using **batched writes**.

 > The focus of this project is the **backend data-system design**: how data is
-> stored, indexed, cached, distributed, and written efficiently — not just a UI.
+> stored, indexed, cached, distributed, and written efficiently, not just a UI.

 ---